I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

 - Adventourous, captivated, nourished

-- Creative, delighted, rebelious
+- Creative, delighted, rebellious

 4) Let's ask some questions!